bjornharrtell/jts2geojson/README.md

 ## Introduction

-This library can convert JTS geometries to GeoJSON and back.
+This Java library can convert JTS geometries to GeoJSON and back.
 Its API is similar to other io.* classes in JTS.

 ## Usage